vs65497/nwn/README.md

 ### **My Implementation**

 1. To solve voltages, I first convert the network to it's dual representation, with wires becoming nodes and bridge junctions becoming edges (_see Figure 1_).
 Each edge carries a resistance initialized to the OFF state (non-zero).
 Then I view each wire (now a node) as its independent connections (_see Figure 2_).
 And finally, I generalize the wire view to its general topology (_see Figure 3_).
 This allows for homologous KCL nodal equations.
 2. With all wires in their general form, I now apply KCL to the entire network.
-By separating out wires with known voltages (Vcc and GND), we can then move these known current values to the RHS and apply the Moore-Penrose Pseudo Inverse to simultaneously solve for network voltages.
+By separating out wires with known voltages (Vcc and GND), we can then move these known current values to the RHS and apply the Moore-Penrose Pseudo Inverse to simultaneously solve for network voltages (_see Figure 4_).
+3. Lastly, currents are computed from voltage differences across branches (_see Figures 5 and 6_).
+Directionality arises from current imbalances (e.g., more current entering from one side of a node).

     <img src="https://github.com/vs65497/nwn/blob/main/figure2.png" width="auto">
-    Figure 1.
-Network conversion to the dual representation.
+    _Figure 1.
+Network conversion to the dual representation._

     <img src="https://github.com/vs65497/nwn/blob/main/figure3.png" width="auto">
-    Figure 2.
-Dual representation separated to wire (nodal) view.
+    _Figure 2.
+Dual representation separated to wire (nodal) view._

     <img src="https://github.com/vs65497/nwn/blob/main/figure4.png" width="auto">
-    Figure 3.
-Generalization of all possible wire topologies.
+    _Figure 3.
+Generalization of all possible wire topologies._

     <img src="https://github.com/vs65497/nwn/blob/main/circuit_solver.png" width="auto">
-    Figure 4.
-Simultaneously solving for network voltages.
+    _Figure 4.
+Simultaneously solving for network voltages._

-3. Currents are computed from voltage differences across branches.
-Directionality arises from current imbalances (e.g., more current entering from one side of a node).

     <img src="https://github.com/vs65497/nwn/blob/main/figure6.png" width="auto">
+    _Figure 5.
+Modified general wire topology, also including wire ends._

     <img src="https://github.com/vs65497/nwn/blob/main/current_solver.png" height="auto">
+    _Figure 6.
+Solving for all wire currents._

 ### **Critical Gaps and Problem-Solving**